 - 8.3.1 Low media level.
-Check media level and replenish or replace as needed, per Section 4.1. - 8.3.2 Media/air mixture out of adjustment.
-Adjust metering valve, per Section 5.2.
+Check media level and replenish or replace as needed, per Section 4.1. - 8.3.2 Media-air mixture out of adjustment.
+Adjust metering valve, per Section 5.2. - 8.3.3 Blockage or partial blockage in nozzle.
+Blockage may occur because of a missing reclaimer debris screen.
+Inspect reclaimer screen.

-- 8.3.3 Reduced air pressure.
+- 8.3.4 Reduced air pressure.
 This may be caused by the pressure regulator set to low, a malfunctioning regulator, a dirty filter element in air filter, partially closed air valve, leaking air line, or other air tools in use.
-Inspect all items. - 8.3.4 Blockage or partial blockage in nozzle.
-Blockage may occur because of a missing reclaimer debris screen.
-Inspect reclaimer screen. - 8.3.5 Moist media.
+Inspect all items. - 8.3.5 Moist media.
 Frequent bridging or blockage in the area of the metering valve can be caused by moisture.
-See Section 8.5. - 8.3.6 Air leaking through the outlet valve, reducing blast pressure.
-Inspect outlet valve for leaks.
+See Section 8.5. - 8.3.6 Air leaking through the outlet valve, reducing blast pressure and control pressure to media metering valve.
+Inspect diaphragm and outlet valve body.